PardeeCenterDU/BIGPOPA/README.md

   * [Scenario](./IFsCore/Scenario) empty by default, Working.sce will be added to run parameter & coefficient tuning during each model run
   * [Parquetnetcoreapp2.2](./IFsCore/Parquetnetcoreapp2.2) a .NET programe (.dll) that reads the .parquet file and convert it into CSV format
   * [Output](./IFsCore/Output) this is a default, yet optional, output folder that stores each model run's results and settings under the same place
+Now your model is set up and ready to be tuned.
+## Input Set up
+Using the ScenarioGuide file, you can toggle the parameters/coefficients to be tested in IFs historical validation.
+Other options are also available, such as limits & steps.

 # Contributing
 We welcome contributions and feedback.
 Here's how you can help: